DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/plan-your-move-to-the-uk.md

 title: "Plan your move to the UK"
 subcategory: If you want to train to teach
 description: |-
-  Useful links to help you plan your relocation.
+  Useful links to help you plan your relocation to the UK as a trainee teacher.
 related_content:
     Train to teach in England as an international student: "/non-uk-teachers/train-to-teach-in-england-as-an-international-student"
     Teacher pay and benefits in England : "/is-teaching-right-for-me/teacher-pay-and-benefits"